bowdens/COMP2511-project/UserStories.md

 2. The player sprite should be animated while walking to show movement
 3. If the player attempts to move into a wall, they should not be able to.

-### User Story 1.5: As a player, I want to be able to see if the maze is simple before I select to play it, so I can choose the right level for me
+### User Story 1.5: As a player, I want to be able to see if the maze is simple before I select to play it, so I can choose the right level for me.

 #### Priority: 2

 #### Estimate: 1

 #### Acceptance Criteria:
-1. In the main menu there should be a mode that the player can select to play a simple maze
+1. In the main menu there should be a mode that the player can select to play a simple maze.

 ## Epic Story 2: As a player, I want to play the advanced dungeon so that I can solve a more challenging puzzle

-### User Story 2.1: As a player, I want there to be treasure so that I can collect it and complete the dungeon (if there are no doors)
+### User Story 2.1: As a player, I want there to be treasure so that I can collect it and complete the dungeon.

 #### Priority: 3

 #### Estimate: 3

 #### Acceptance Criteria:
+1. Only accept collecting all treasure as a win condition if there are no exit doors.
-1. For all levels of this type the treasure must be located in a spot where it is possible to be collected by the player
+2. For all levels of this type the treasure must be located in a spot where it is possible to be collected by the player.
-2. There must be a treasure sprite in the corner of the screen to indicate to the player that collecting the treasure is the objective of the dungeon
+3. There must be a treasure sprite in the corner of the screen to indicate to the player that collecting the treasure is the objective of the dungeon.
-3. If treasure collection is the main goal of the dungeon, when all treasure is collected, the dungeon should be completed and the player will be taken back to the main menu (or next level?)
+4. If treasure collection is the main goal of the dungeon, when all treasure is collected, the dungeon should be completed and the player will be redirected to the main menu.

-### User Story 2.2: As a player, I want there to be enemies with various behaviours so that it makes the dungeon more challenging
+### User Story 2.2: As a player, I want there to be enemies with various behaviours so that it makes the dungeon more challenging.

 #### Priority: 3